ninoCan/espanso-formatted-sql-package/src/0.1.0/README.md

 # formatted-sql

-A quick, composable, mnemonic-based set of abbreviations to write formatted ANSI:2023 SQL queries.
+A quick, compoundable, mnemonic-based set of abbreviations to write formatted queries.
+Striving to be ANSI SQL:2023 compliant, yet based on PostgreSQL syntax.

 ## Motivations